mental32/monty/README.md

 that's all that was said about the class so that's all monty can do with it for now any other attribute access either getting or setting will invoke a type error to be reported to the user.

-Here's where the idea of "diverging" an "instance"s "type" comes in:
+Here's where the idea of "deviating" an "instance"s "type" comes in:

 ```py
 THING = Thing()